caleblopez96/Instagram-Like-Automation/README.md

 };
 ```

-Finally, we create a function to handle the automation process and the interval at which it runs. <br> Note: A 20 second interval is recommended to avoid Instagrams bot detection.
+Finally, we create a function to handle the automation process and the interval at which it runs. <br> <i>Note: A 20 second interval is recommended to avoid Instagrams bot detection.<i/>
 ```
 const automator = setInterval(() => {
     const likeButton = document.querySelector('svg[aria-label="Like"]');